Introduction to Bundleport

 What is Bundleport?

-Bundleport acts as an aggregation layer between your application and multiple hotel suppliers (bedbanks, wholesalers, direct connections).
-Instead of integrating with each supplier individually, you integrate once with Bundleport and gain access to all connected suppliers.
+Bundleport acts as an aggregation layer between your application and multiple hotel providers (bedbanks, wholesalers, direct connections).
+Instead of integrating with each provider individually, you integrate once with Bundleport and gain access to all connected providers.

 Key Benefits

-- Single Integration: One API to access multiple suppliers
+- Single Integration: One API to access multiple providers

-- Normalized Data: Consistent data models regardless of supplier
+- Normalized Data: Consistent data models regardless of provider

 - Multi-Protocol Support: REST, GraphQL, and MCP interfaces